llvm/mlir-www/website/content/getting_started/TestingGuide.md

-When you cannot use the above, such as for testing a non-user-facing API like a data structure, then you should write unit tests.
+When you cannot use the above, such as for testing a non-user-facing API like a data structure, then you may write C++ unit tests.
 This is preferred because the C++ APIs are not stable and subject to frequent refactoring.
 Using `lit` and `FileCheck` allows maintainers to improve the MLIR internals more easily.